 “When do you think he will go home?”

 Jack sunk deeper in his chair.
 They didn’t get it.
 Despite being so methodical, he didn’t get through the fogginess of their stressed minds.
 How can they even give consent for their father’s surgery?

 “We are not there yet,” he answered.
 “We have to get him through the surgery first.”

 “So I have to notify my wife back home.”
 He was from out-of-state.

 When they left, in the elevator coming down, son asked:

 “Do you know what he was talking about?”

 “Kind of, but I didn’t believe him.”

 “Right, me neither.
-Last time we saw him was during Christmas and he looked so good!”
+The last time we saw Dad was during Christmas, and he looked so good!”